pleisto/mashcard/apps/server-api/README.md

 ## Get Started

-* `yarn dev`: Starts the server in development mode with node debugger and hot reloading.
+- `yarn dev`: Starts the server in development mode with node debugger and hot reloading.
-* `yarn start`: Starts the server in production mode.
+- `yarn start`: Starts the server in production mode.
-* `yarn cli {sub-command}`: Use the CLI to run commands.
+- `yarn cli {sub-command}`: Use the CLI to run commands.
-* `yarn g {schematics}`: Use the schematics to generate files.
+- `yarn g {schematics}`: Use the schematics to generate files.
-* `yarn g --list-schematics`: List all available schematics.
+- `yarn g --list-schematics`: List all available schematics.

+### HTTPS in development

+When `NODE_ENV=development`, the server will be served over HTTPS with a self-signed certificate.
+Learn how to bypass cert check for Chromium-based browsers: <https://stackoverflow.com/a/71236409/3542546>.

 ### CLI sub-commands